damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

        - Maintenance according to prescribed criteria
        - Maintenance by integrating analysis, measurement and periodic test activities
     - Regular adjusting machinery if it's necessary
-2. Environmental management
-    - Protection against the hot or cold weather conditions
-    - Determining the acceptable temperature range
-3. Identifying the defective components
+2. Identifying the defective components
     - The equipment performance monitoring
     - How to detect a defective component
     - Fault elimination
     - Verification of fault elimination
-4. Repairing the defective components
+3. Repairing the defective components
     - Step-by-step procedures describing the repairing sequence
     - Refere to the manufacturing section where you can find the manufacturing instructions to rebuild the defective parts
     - Verifiction of repair
-5. Replacing equipment parts or components on a schedule
+4. Replacing equipment parts or components on a schedule
-6. Maintenance tools
+5. Maintenance tools
     - Various tools necessary to perform the maintenance operation

 How to visualize the process of maintenance?